tristan-f-r/tristan-f-r.github.io/README.md

 # leodog896.github.io

-auto-generated list of repositories on my account, mainly for catalogue info
+these are auto-generated lists of repositories on my account, mainly for catalogue info.

+looking for my website? go to https://leodog896.com instead.